Supercolony-net/openbrush-contracts/examples/ownable/README.md

     }
 }
 ```

-6. Customize it by adding ownable logic.
+6. Let's customize it.
 We will implement `IPSP1155Mint` trait.
+It will call `only_owner` function inside to verify that
-   It will call `only_owner` function inside to verify that caller is the owner.
+   caller is the owner.

 ```rust
 impl IPSP1155Mint for PSP1155Struct {
    #[ink(message)]